Kristine Pommert is an award-winning radio documentary maker and journalist, trainer and career coach, with 20 years’ experience at the BBC.

 Further comments are on the Testimonials page.

-This lovely comment is from a coaching client I worked with earlier this year:
+This lovely comment is from a coaching client:

 "You picked me up when I was at an all-time low and set me firmly back on track.
 Thank you for giving me my confidence in myself back.
 I'm ready to fly now!"